hypothesis/h/INSTALL.rst

 Hypothes.is currently requires several tools to build and run from scratch.

-See the platform specific INSTALL.<whatever>.rst files for more information about how to install the dependencies on any specific platform.
+See the platform specific INSTALL.<platform>.rst files for more information about how to install the dependencies on any specific platform.

 In the future, releases will include built versions of static assets for